Car Test Centre, England

 How does Enfield (Brancroft Way) compare to the UK average?

 Enfield (Brancroft Way)'s pass rate is 4.6 percentage points below the UK national average of 48.7%.
-Enfield (Brancroft Way) has a slightly tougher pass rate than the UK average.
-Routes here may be more demanding than rural centres.
+Enfield (Brancroft Way) sits 4.6 points under the national average, ranked 278 of 323 in its category.
+Routes here are likely more demanding than at rural centres; extra time on the local roads pays back directly.

-How many tests are taken at Enfield (Brancroft Way) each year?
+How many driving tests does Enfield (Brancroft Way) record?

 Enfield (Brancroft Way) has recorded 1.1K tests in the available DVSA data, of which 497 passed and 652 failed.
 The trend chart on this page plots how both volume and pass rate have changed across the recent DVSA reporting periods.